Pylons/pyramid/docs/narr/extending.rst

 ZCML Granularity
 ~~~~~~~~~~~~~~~~

-It's also extremely helpful to third party application "extenders"
+It's extremely helpful to third party application "extenders" (aka
-(aka "integrators") if the :term:`ZCML` that composes the
+"integrators") if the :term:`ZCML` that composes the configuration for
-configuration for an application is broken up into separate files
+an application is broken up into separate files which do very specific
-which do very specific things.
-These more specific ZCML files can be
+things.
+These more specific ZCML files can be reintegrated within the
-reintegrated within the application's main ``configure.zcml`` via
+application's main ``configure.zcml`` via ``<include
-``<include file="otherfile.zcml"/>`` declarations.
-When ZCML files
+file="otherfile.zcml"/>`` declarations.
+When ZCML files contain sets
-contain sets of specific declarations, an integrator can avoid
+of specific declarations, an integrator can avoid including any ZCML
-including any ZCML he does not want by including only ZCML files which
+he does not want by including only ZCML files which contain the
-contain the declarations he needs.
-He is not forced to "accept
+declarations he needs.
+He is not forced to "accept everything" or
-everything" or "use nothing".
+"use nothing".

 For example, it's often useful to put all ``<route>`` declarations in
 a separate ZCML file, as ``<route>`` statements have a relative